xXShaneXx/Graph-Analyzer/README.md

 - Interactive GUI for data input and visualization
 - Polynomial Network for data analysis
 - Customizable parameters for the Polynomial Network
-- Real-time data and analysis visualization
+- Data and analysis visualization

 ## 📦 Requirements